 Big Fish in a Small Pond: Locally-Dominant Firms and the Business Cycle

-We use the Gabaix (2011) method to identify locally-dominant firms that are not among the largest 100 U.S. firms (i.e., nationally-dominant firms) but have a strong impact on their local macroeconomic environment.
-Idiosyncratic shocks to locally-dominant firms explain a significant portion of local business cycle as well as the aggregate U.S. macroeconomic fluctuations.
-Specifically, locally-dominant firms exist in 13 U.S. states and productivity shocks to these firms explain over 50% of U.S. GDP growth, which is larger than the impact of nationally-dominant firms identified in Gabaix (2011).
-These findings suggest that shocks to locally-dominant firms drive aggregate economic fluctuations.
+Following Gabaix (2011), we identify locally-dominant firms that have a strong impact on their local macroeconomic environment, but are not among the largest 100 U.S. firms.
+Idiosyncratic shocks to these locally-dominant firms also propagate nationally and explain a significant portion of aggregate U.S.\ macroeconomic fluctuations.
+Specifically, we find that locally-dominant firms exist in 13 U.S. states and productivity shocks to these firms explain almost 50% of the U.S. GDP growth.

 JEL Classification: B22, E30, E32